Netify DPI - Data Streams

 Other/Local Nomenclature

 The local designation indicates the endpoint's local side, and the other designation will be indicated by the other_type field.
 These designations do not indicate a flow's direction.
 To determine which side of a flow started the conversation, consult the local_origin field.
 When this field is true, it indicates that the local endpoint started transmitting first.
 When false, the opposite endpoint started the flow.
-In the stats data (see below) and referencing the example to the right, we see:

-local_origin: true
+"local_origin": true

-other_bytes: 6139
+"other_bytes": 6139

-Using the logic above, you can conclude that 192.168.4.105 transmitted 2434 bytes and received 6139 bytes from 31.13.80.53.
+In this example, 192.168.4.105 transmitted 2434 bytes and received 6139 bytes from 31.13.80.53.
+The flow originated from 192.168.4.105.

 DPI: HTTPS Details